East German uprising of 1953: Background

-While Ulbricht's response to the consequences of crash Sovietization was to tighten East Germans' belts, many East Germans' response was to simply leave the GDR, a phenomenon known as Republikflucht.
+While Ulbricht's response to the consequences of crash Sovietization was to tighten East Germans' belts, many East Germans' response was to leave the GDR, a phenomenon known as Republikflucht.
 In 1951, 160,000 people left; in 1952, 182,000; in the first four months of 1953, a further 122,000 East Germans left for the West, despite the now-mostly sealed border.

 The new collective leadership in the Soviet Union, established following Stalin's death in March 1953, was shocked by these disconcerting statistics when it received in early April a report from the Soviet Control Commission in Germany which provided a detailed, devastating account of the East German economic situation.
 By 2 June, the Soviet Union leadership issued an order "On Measures to Improve the Health of the Political Situation in the GDR", in which the SED's policy of accelerated construction of socialism was roundly criticised.
 The huge flight of all professions and backgrounds from East Germany to the West had created "a serious threat to the political stability of the German Democratic Republic."
 To salvage the situation, it was now necessary to end forced collectivisation and the war on private enterprise.
 The Five-Year Plan now needed to be changed at the expense of heavy industry and in favour of consumer goods.
 Political-judicial controls and regimentation had to be relaxed, and coercive measures against the Protestant Church had to cease.
 In addition, Ulbricht's "cold exercise of power" was denounced.
 However, there was no explicit demand to reverse the highly unpopular increased work quotas.
 The Soviet decree was given to SED leaders Walter Ulbricht and Otto Grotewohl on 2 June, the day they landed in Moscow.
 Soviet Premier Georgy Malenkov warned them that changes were essential to avoid a catastrophe in East Germany.